sahu1234/DataScience_Hospitalisation-Costs-Analysis/README.md

 the healthcare cost prediction process.

 # Tasks of Project
-Week 1: Data Science Tasks
+# 1: Data Science Tasks
 1. Data Collection and Preparation
 Collate the files: Merge the Hospitalization details.xlsx, Medical Examinations.xlsx, and Names.xlsx datasets.
 Check for missing values: Identify and handle missing values appropriately.